 Here are 7 different ways to recycle grass clippings back into the lawn.

-- Use a mulch mower.
-Mulch mowers trim cut grass to smaller, more readily mulchable lengths.
+Use a mulching mower.
+Mulch mowers trim cut grass to smaller, more readily munchable lengths.
 They’re also great for mulching leaves directly into your lawn come fall.

 Reduce emissions and exercise with a reel mower.
 You can increase the environmental and health advantages of grass-cycling by using a push reel mower.
 With a reel mower, you’re burning calories, not gas and oil.
 Modern reel mowers are lightweight and easily maneuverable.
 Their spinning blades often do a better job clipping grass than gas-powered mowers which tend to tear and rip grass stems.